 But before we get started making monograms, you’ll need to make sure that you can open up the Cricut Design Space program.
 Cricut Design Space is free to download.

 How to Download Cricut Design Space

-If you don’t already have Cricut Design Space, you can download it for free following this easy download guide.
+Note: If you don’t already have Cricut Design Space, you can download it for free.
 You can use the program on Mac, Windows, iOS (iPhone or iPad), and Android devices.
 You will also need to register a Cricut ID, if you do not have one already.
-Note: A Cricit ID is free, and different from a membership to Cricut Access.
+Note: A Cricut ID is free, and different from membership to Cricut Access.

 Cricut Access is awesome, and gives you monthly or yearly access to the Cricut Image Library of 50,000+ non-licensed images, 1,000+ Ready-To-Make projects, and 400+ fonts — including a ton of beautiful monogram motifs!
 Go ahead and check out all of the amazing designs you can make with Cricut Access right now!